jcrossley3/discovery/microbit/src/03-setup/verify.md

 ```
 $ # make sure you are in src/03-setup of the books source code
-$ # If you are working with micro:bit v2
+$ # If you are working with micro:bit v2 or an nRF52840
 $ rustup target add thumbv7em-none-eabihf
 $ cargo embed --target thumbv7em-none-eabihf

 $ # If you are working with micro:bit v1
 $ rustup target add thumbv6m-none-eabi
 $ cargo embed --target thumbv6m-none-eabi

-$ # If you are working with an nRF52840
-$ rustup target add thumbv7em-none-eabi
-$ cargo embed --target thumbv7em-none-eabi
 ```

 If everything works correctly cargo-embed should first compile the small example program